 Dedicate space for a hamper.
 Kids love throwing their clothes everywhere — put a laundry basket in their room and teach them to throw dirty clothes in the basket instead of on the floor.

 Make room for a calendar.
 Reserve a section of wall for a whiteboard or chalk board paint so your kids can play and jot down notes across the school year.
 Have them write out a weekly calendar every Sunday so they know what activates are coming up.

 Print out a morning checklist.
 Create a checklist that your young ones can easily complete each morning before school.
 Make the bed, get dressed, eat breakfast, brush teeth, check backpack, etc. — their morning routine is about to be less chaotic!
 A checklist also teaches your kids to be accountable and independent.

 Designate a school corner.
 Carve out an area in the room that is designated for school.
 Put up hooks where they can easily hang their backpack, jacket and outfit for the next day.
 Especially with young kids, save time in the morning by picking out all of their outfits for the week on Sunday and elect a dresser drawer that’s solely for these outfits.

-15 for 15.
-Designate Sunday night for a fifteen minute super-sonic cleaning session and reward them by giving them fifteen extra minutes of screen time.
-Make it more fun for the kids by cranking up the music and setting a timer to keep them on track.
-If they don’t finish cleaning in fifteen minutes, they don’t get screen time!
-This will help them keep their room less messy during the week, too, since they’ll want to make sure they beat the time.
-A tidy space offers a more relaxing, positive vibe and will help them head into the school week with not only a less-cluttered room, but a less-cluttered mind as well.
+Reward clean up time with screen time.
+Don’t forget to designate Sunday night for a fifteen minute super-sonic cleaning session and reward them by giving them fifteen extra minutes of screen time.
+Make it more fun for the kids by cranking up the music.
+This will help them keep their room less messy during the week.